ibm-cloud-docs/ContinuousDelivery/upgrade_projects.md

 ## Upgrading from a project to a toolchain
 {: #project_to_toolchain}

-**Important:** Projects at hub.jazz.net and toolchains are both hosted in the US South region.
+Projects at hub.jazz.net and toolchains are both hosted in the US South region.
 If your project was configured to deploy apps to a different region, it will still deploy apps to that region after it is upgraded to a toolchain.
+{: tip}

 When your project is ready to be upgraded, a message is displayed on the project's card and Overview page.